meshery/meshery/docs/overview.md

         1. Infrastructure(s)

 ## Supported Service Meshes
-Meshery currently evaluates following Service Meshes
+Meshery currently works with the following service meshes through adapter:
 1. Istio
 1. Linkerd2

+Other service meshes for whom the adapters are being worked on are:
+1. Octarine
+1. Consul Connect

+The next set of service mesh adapters we might work on are for:
 1. App Mesh
-1. Consul Connect
 1. SOFAmesh